Welcome!

 Short Bio & Awards

 Fabrizio Montesi is Professor (Full Professor) of Computer Science at the University of Southern Denmark, Department of Mathematics and Computer Science, where he currently serves as member of the management group and Head of Section for the section of Artificial Intelligence, Cybersecurity, and Programming Languages.
-Fabrizio also serves as President of the Microservices Community, and as maintainer of Jolie, an open source programming language for microservices.
+Fabrizio also serves as President of the Microservices Community, maintainer of the open-source programming language Jolie (for microservices), management group member at the SDU Digital Democracy Centre, and Chair of Cloud Technology at the SDU eScience Center.
 He is also Founding Director at italianaSoftware, where he previously served as Co-CEO.

 He received his M.Sc.
 Degree in Computer Science from the University of Bologna in 2010, and his Ph.D.
 Degree in Computer Science from the IT University of Copenhagen in 2013.